This is an age old question, almost as old as Scrum itself—should a Scrum Master be technical or not?

 A technical Scrum Master:

-It is necessary for a Scrum Master to have basic technical skills in order to communicate with the technical team properly.
-It can help the Scrum Master develop reliability among other senior management.
+It is necessary for a Scrum Master to have basic technical skills in order to speak the same language as the developers.
+It can help the Scrum Master develop credibility amongst other senior management.

-A TSM can affect the Scum team in many ways.
-He/she may:
+A TSM can affect the Scrum team in many ways.

 - Act as a technical SME (subject matter expert) and try to handle services

 - Ask team members some questions on their assessments

 - Force the team to adopt and use a particular technology